vivekshah-zymr/react-diagrams/README.md

 ## Generate tarball file after code change

 Do appropriate code changes in file.
+Remove the react-diagram related files from all node_modules folders.
+(Main node_module and node_module under the packages)
-First install all dependencies with original version eg. 6.7.0, by doing `yarn install` from main folder, then change npm version to `-alpha` in your change package. eg.react-diagram-core Then do `yarn build:prod` to generate dist inside the packages.
-After that goto that package level and do `yarn pack`, this will generate tarball file (.tgz).
+1) Then install all dependencies with original version eg. 6.7.0, by doing `yarn install` from main folder.
+2) Go to package.json of `react-diagram-core`, change package version to `-alpha.X`.
+After that do `yarn clean` and then `yarn build:prod` from main folder.
+After that goto `react-diagram-core` and do `yarn pack`, this will generate tarball file (.tgz).
-Now give that tarball file reference in relevent place like package.json of react-diagram, react-diagram-default, react-diagram-routing.
-Do `yarn install` again change default package version to -alpha.
-And then do `yarn clean` and do `yarn build:prod`.
-After that goto react-diagram-default package level and do `yarn pack`, this will generate tarball file (.tgz).
+3) Now give that tarball file reference in relevent place like package.json of react-diagram, react-diagram-default, react-diagram-routing.
+Delete react-diagram related files from all node_moudles folder.
+4)Do `yarn install` again, Go to package.json of `react-diagram-default` change package version to `-alpha.X` And then do `yarn clean` and do `yarn build:prod`. that goto `react-diagram-default` and do `yarn pack`, this will generate tarball file (.tgz).
-Same process from above to change dependcides in routing package josn. from 6.7.0 to tarball file.
-And again yarn install and yarn pack to genreate react-diagram tarball file.

-In your project use that tarball file.
+Now repeate the same step for `react-diagram-routing` and then `react-diagram` Now copy this all 4 tarball file to your project for use.